STATEMENT OF COMMITMENT

 Information and Communication Standards

 We are committed to making company information and communications accessible to persons with disabilities.
-We will look to incorporate new methods and approaches to enable our information and communication systems and platforms are accessible and are provided in accessible formats that meet the needs of persons with disabilities.
+We will look to incorporate new methods and approaches to ensure our information and communication systems and platforms are accessible and are provided in accessible formats that meet the needs of persons with disabilities.

 We will take the following steps to make sure existing feedback processes are accessible to people with disabilities upon request by January 1, 2015: